zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 What's the advice you needed to hear?
 Who did you need when you were starting out?
 Maybe, you can be that person.
 ---
+# Getting comfortable speaking in front of people

+???

+You should realize by now that you definitely have insight and information to share.
+Now, let's go over some ways to become more at ease with speaking in front of people.

+---
+# Play a game!

+???

+One of the ways to get better at speaking is to play games that encourage you to think and synthesize on your feet.
+There are games that you can play to get better at this.
+[Ultraspeaking](https://app.ultraspeaking.com/games/dashboard) has games like this.
+---
+# Turn on your camera, and speak for 3-5 minutes about anything.

+???

+Strangely enough, one of the best ways to get more comfortable speaking is to record yourself doing it.
+One way to do it is to do it and then delete the recording, and the other way is to look at the video and
+---
+# Turn on your camera, and speak for 3-5 minutes about anything.

+???

+Strangely enough, one of the best ways to get more comfortable speaking is to record yourself doing it.
+One way to do it is to do it and then delete the recording, and the other way is to look at the video and
+---
+# Find a meetup, and ask to speak!

+???

+Another way to get more comfortable with speaking is to just go and do it.
+Sure, it starts a bit scary, but it gets easier, and you get better!
+---